The rug maker’s journey

-“I didn’t know back the Mujahideen were backed by the US against the communist government which was backed by the Russians – even the Mujahideen didn’t know,” he said.
+“I didn’t know back then that the Mujahideen were backed by the US, against the communist government, which was backed by the Russians – even the Mujahideen didn’t know,” he said.

 Najaf says the prospects for peace in Afghanistan are not good.

 “Now you have players in the West still involved but there are also forces like Pakistan and Iran,” he said.

 “Ten years is nothing in Afghanistan, even a hundred years is not a long time.
 There are not many Afghanis who can remember a time where there was no fighting.”

 Between 1995 and 2000 the Taliban ruled Afghanistan with an iron fist.
 Claiming to be restoring peace and enforcing Sharia law, the Taliban banned everything from music to clean-shaven men.
 They closed schools, prevented girls from gaining an education and singled out the Hazaras for persecution.

 In his book Najaf tells how the Taliban raided his home city of Mazar-e-Sharif shooting young Hazara men on the spot.

 His brother and mentor Gorg Ali was killed in the fighting and his death saw the family’s fortunes take a turn for the worse.